 Step 1: Cut Your Design and Gather Your Supplies

-Cut your design.
-I choose this Sweet & Sassy design to make a birthday gift for my sister.
+Choose and cut your design.
+I chose this Sweet & Sassy design to make a birthday gift for my sister.
 You will also want to wash your t-shirt to make sure that the shirt does not shrink and warp the vinyl.
 You do not want to use fabric softener.
 This messes with the bondage of the vinyl to the t-shirt.
 There are some that swear by not washing, but I prefer not to take that chance.

 - Cut Design